All Episodes

 Well, here's proof of it.

-And so um what we find is that given the severity of the disease, right?
+And so what we find is that given the severity of the disease, right, those people that presented themselves, what do we have happening here?

 Hang on.

-So in both of both of those metrics.
+So in both of those metrics.

-But if they presented themselves at a six and then later on they were at an eight, they would show up in this category, and then if they were a ten, and then if they passed from the disease, they would show up down here.
+But if they presented themselves at a 6 and then later on they were at an 8, they would show up in this category.

 So both of those were included in this extract of the severity issue.

-Um, you know, and they were saying it's not causal or any of that.
+You know, and they were saying it's not causal or any of that.

 We can just let that aside.

-And and the cross correlations were rather interesting.
+And the cross-correlations were rather interesting.

-So, first let's just get to the big numbers.
+So first, let's just get to the big numbers.

 Anybody that had 40 nanograms per milliliter or greater never presented, was never seen.